-The death of Carl Sargeant: Timeline
+Timeline: The death of Carl Sargeant

 12 November: A former adviser to the first minister, Steve Jones, makes further claims about bullying in the Welsh Government.
 He says the behaviour of some was "pure poison".

-13 November: An inquest in Ruthin, Denbighshire is told Mr Sargeant was found on the floor of the utility room by his wife Bernadette.
+13 November: An inquest in Ruthin, Denbighshire, is told Mr Sargeant was found on the floor of the utility room by his wife Bernadette.
 A provisional cause of death is given as hanging.

 14 November: AMs pay tribute to a "jovial but determined" Mr Sargeant.
 Plaid Cymru leader Leanne Wood says allegations of misconduct by Mr Sargeant should still be investigated.

-15 November: In a written statement Mr Sargeant's son Jack says the family have been "overwhelmed" by support.
+15 November: In a written statement Mr Sargeant's son Jack says the family has been "overwhelmed" by support.

-16 November: The Welsh Conservatives leader Andrew RT Davies calls for a "special inquiry" into allegations of bullying in the Welsh Government.
+16 November: Welsh Conservative leader Andrew RT Davies calls for a "special inquiry" into allegations of bullying in the Welsh Government.

-18 November: The date of Mr Sargeant's funeral is announced as 1 December.
-It will be held in his hometown of Connah's Quay.

 21 November: The assembly's business committee agrees that calls for an inquiry into bullying claims will be put to the vote in the Senedd chamber on 29 November.